LilSpazJoekp/explain-yourself/README.md

 - If 'Block URLs in Explanation' is enabled, the explanation will be rejected if it contains a URL.
     - If the explanation is rejected, the user will be sent a message with the contents of 'Explanation Invalid Message Body'.
+- If 'Require URL in Explanation' is enabled, the explanation must contain a URL.
+    - If the explanation does not contain a URL, the user will be sent a message with the contents of 'Explanation Invalid Message Body'.
 - If the explanation is valid, the user will be sent a message with the contents of 'Explanation Accepted Message Body'.
     - A comment will be posted on the user's post with the contents of 'Explanation Accepted Comment' and locked it if 'Lock Explanation Comment' is enabled.